reisertyler/river-model/docs/notes.md

 #### Approach
 1. Energy
     - no one has come up with a rational
+2. Speed
+    - get the width and the flow from a website (average for the year)

 #### Problems to Think About
 1. How do you know when you are close?